djberg96/ptools/README.md

 The `File.nl_convert` method is based on the nlcvt program found at http://www.perl.com/language/ppt/src/nlcvt/nlcvt, written by Tom Christiansen.

-The `binary?` method was based almost entirely on a blog post by Ryan Davis (who, in turn, based his code on Perl's -B switch).

 Thanks go to Matt Hoyle for help with the File.tail method.

 And thanks to any and all contributors!